HoyongJeong/liquidScint/README.md

 ### Graphical Mode
 Executing `./liquidScint -g` will open a GUI window like,
 ![GUI1](./assets/g1.png)
 There is a big cube containing liquid scintillator.
 A small cylindrical PMT is attached to one side.
 The scintillator is basically wrapped with reflective surface.
-Once a optical photon touches the PMT, that photon is killed imediately and its time and energy is recorded into ntuple.
+Once a optical photon touches the PMT, that photon is killed imediately and its time and kinetic energy are recorded into ntuple.

 Typing a command such as `/run/beamOn 1` generates a primary particle:
 ![GUI2](./assets/g2.png)